Composing MPC with LQR and Neural Network for Amortized Efficiency and Stable Control: Related Works

-A major limitation of MPC has been a lack of computational efficiency as evident in many robotic applications such as the Atlas humanoid robot~\cite{kuindersma2016optimization} and the MIT Cheetah robot~\cite{bledt2018cheetah}.
-To overcome this shortcoming, we have three basic approaches: \textsl{1)} developing an efficient implicit MPC policy, \textsl{2)} precompiling an explicit MPC policy, and \textsl{3)} approximating the MPC policy by an efficient surrogate policy such as a NN.
+A major limitation of MPC has been a lack of computational efficiency as evident in applications such as the Atlas humanoid robot~\cite{kuindersma2016optimization} and the MIT Cheetah robot~\cite{bledt2018cheetah}.
+To overcome this shortcoming, one typically has three approaches: \textsl{1)} developing an efficient implicit MPC policy, \textsl{2)} pre-compiling an explicit MPC policy, and \textsl{3)} approximating a slow implicit MPC policy by an efficient surrogate policy such as a NN.

-Implicit MPC approach implements the MPC policy by developing an efficient numerical scheme for solving the optimization program.
-This is perhaps the most common approach of implementing a MPC policy.
+Implicit MPC approach implements the MPC policy by devising an efficient numerical algorithm for solving the optimization program.
+This is perhaps the most common approach of implementing an MPC policy.
 Efficient implicit MPC controller often depends on custom optimization solvers that leverage structures specific to the problems they solve, such as~\cite{diehl2005real, mastalli2020crocoddyl}.
-Implementation of such implicit MPC is usually done in a low-level programming language such as C~\cite{houska2011auto,mattingley2012cvxgen}.
-Despite of being computationally expensive, recent development in algorithms and hardware enables some implicit MPC controllers to achieve high-frequency performance of approximately 1000 Hz~\cite{faulwasser2016implementation,kleff2021high}.
+Implementation of such implicit MPC is usually done in a fast low-level programming language such as C. For example, see~\cite{houska2011auto,mattingley2012cvxgen}.
+Moreover, recent advances in software and hardware enable implicit MPC controllers to be deployed in traditionally challenging problems, including~\cite{faulwasser2016implementation,kleff2021high}.

 When existing implicit MPC methods do not provide satisfactory latency, one sometimes resorts to explicit MPC, whenever such alternative is applicable.
-Explicit MPC approach implements the MPC policy by precomputing the solution of the optimization program and looking up the solution in real time.
-At its core, explicit methods achieve reduced running time at the cost of increased memory footprint.
-To this end, numerous works has been developed to reduce its space complexity~\cite{summers2011multiresolution,kvasnica2013complexity}.
-Nevertheless, due to poor scalability and lack of theory on nonlinear systems, explicit MPC has limited use cases in large-scale robotic applications.
+Explicit MPC approach implements the MPC policy by pre-computing the solution of the optimization problem and looking up the solution in real time.
+At its core, explicit methods achieve reduced running time at the cost of expensive pre-computation and increased memory footprint.
+To reduce memory footprint, numerous works have been developed~\cite{summers2011multiresolution,kvasnica2013complexity}.
+Nevertheless, due to poor scalability of the pre-computation step, explicit MPC has more limited use cases than implicit MPC.